What are micro investing trends? Apps are powering micro-investing! Have you been wondering about the new trends in micro investing apps?

 Micro investing is a new trend that allows one to save in small amounts away from traditional banks and brokerages.
 Best of all it allows for very small amounts to be invested (i.e., $1) without any minimums of the traditional companies (usually $3,000).
-The added benefit is that it removes the transaction fees such from each of the traditional minimums (trade fees).
-That said, it allows you to invest in fractional shares instead of the minimum number of whole number shares.
+The added benefit is that it removes the transaction fees from each of the traditional minimums (trade fees).
+Although there is a new trend in brokerages that have NO trading fees at all.
+What?!
+Yes, this is becoming the normal at large brokerage firms for their ETFs, mutual funds and now entire brokerage accounts.
+That said, micro investing allows you to invest in fractional shares instead of the minimum number of whole number shares.

 If there is anything to take away from the movie The Big Short, it’s that:

 - The stock market is both predictable and unpredictable at the same time

 - There is a lot of money you can make through investing

 Why do I bring up the Big Short?
 Because I think that it’s new, punchy approach to finance may be one of the signs we are seeing young people becoming investors in their own right without any of the traditional baggage associated with investing.
 Don’t believe me?
 Consider that while only half of adults 30 and over save more than 5 percent of their income each year, 3 of 5 Millennials are doing so.

 How Micro Investing Is Revolutionizing Investing For The 21st Century